flenniken/collections/docs/notification.md

 [VAPID]
 public: BIp53n-hdpOUy74WWEnkRtMwNud6JCNt-jH2EmH5RaoLoFOSQWUBrp8oBK4h0zDAPPUMUu2fsQ4WbP_4GWEi8LY
 private: hLtpU4Ttw2gFwGC80LhPiBANOJqVWqUZSdQCmgHYh9U
+subject: your-email@example.com
 ~~~

 Save the keys to '~/.aws/credentials' in a [VAPID] section so you
 can recreate them when the container is rebuilt.
+The subject is a
+contact email required by web-push when sending notifications with
+--publish.
 The public key is
 also stored publicly in the notify.ts file as the VAPID_PUBLIC_KEY
 variable: